Speech Therapy at Home: A Simple Guide for Parents to Help Kids

 Recognizing the early signs of speech and language disorders is crucial for timely intervention.
 Here are some signs to watch for at different stages:

-If your child is not babbling or making sounds by 12 months, it could be a sign of a speech or language delay.
-Babbling is an important precursor to speech development.
+If your child isn’t making sounds or babbling by 12 months, it could be an early sign of a speech or language delay.
+Babbling is a key milestone, so if it’s missing, it’s worth checking with a specialist.

 The Importance of Early Intervention